Dashboard Design

 Dashboards become wallpaper.
 Requested enthusiastically, ignored after launch.
 Metrics displayed because they exist, not because anyone uses them.
 You've seen it happen.
-The question is: what does a dashboard that people actually look at every day look like?
+Whether it's an executive KPI dashboard, a performance dashboard, or an operations dashboard, the question at the heart of good dashboard design is straightforward: what does a dashboard that people actually look at every day look like?

 The Problem with Most Dashboards

 The typical dashboard project starts with enthusiasm.
 Someone requests "a dashboard to see everything."
-Requirements get gathered.
+Dashboard ideas get gathered.
 Every department adds their metrics.
 The result is a screen crammed with numbers, charts, and widgets.
 It launches to fanfare, gets looked at for a week, then becomes expensive wallpaper.

 This pattern repeats because dashboards are built backwards.
 Teams start with "what data do we have?" instead of "what decisions do we need to make?"
 They measure what's easy to measure, not what matters.
 They build for "the business" instead of specific people with specific questions.
 The same thinking that leads to effective data visualisation applies here: start with what you need to understand, not what data you have available.